dqveha/FifthWheel/README.md

 In order to further show my capabilities, I added a frontend using Vite to create a React app.
 In it, I incorporated React-Hook-Form, MUI, and React-Query.

-NOTE: As much as I wanted to host this on Stackblitz for your convenience, I wasn't able to properly link the front and backend to simaltaneously work upon running it.
+NOTE: As much as I wanted to host this on Stackblitz for convenience, I couldn't properly link the front and backend simaltaneously.
 I can speak about this issue during the interview, if requested.

 #